tefkah/emacs-docs-converter/pages/Process-Buffers.md

 *   User Option: **window-adjust-process-window-size-function**

     The value of this variable should be a function of two arguments: a process and the list of windows displaying the process’s buffer.
 When the function is called, the process’s buffer is the current buffer.
-The function should return a cons cell `(width . height)`<!-- /@w --> that describes the dimensions of the logical process window to be passed via a call to `set-process-window-size`.
+The function should return a cons cell `(width . height)` that describes the dimensions of the logical process window to be passed via a call to `set-process-window-size`.
 The function can also return `nil`, in which case Emacs will not call `set-process-window-size` for this process.

     Emacs supplies two predefined values for this variable: `window-adjust-process-window-size-smallest`, which returns the smallest of all the dimensions of the windows that display a process’s buffer; and `window-adjust-process-window-size-largest`, which returns the largest dimensions.
 For more complex strategies, write your own function.